 When it comes to fostering, most people don’t realise just how many different providers there are to choose from.

 Usually it starts with a google search for ‘fostering near me’ or ‘become a foster carer’.
-The search results show you dozens of pages and you think to yourself, ‘what is going on, I didn't realise there were so many options.
+The search results show you dozens of pages and you think to yourself, ‘What's this?
+I didn't realise there were so many options.
 Which fostering agency should I go with?’

 1. What support do you offer?

-This should be the number one question you ask.
-Many fostering agencies are owned and run by large private-equity providers who are concerned most by their bottom dollar.
+This should be high up on your list of questions.
+Many fostering agencies are owned and run by large private-equity providers.
+These agencies dominate the fostering landscape and they must evidence returns for their shareholders.
 It’s sad to say, but it's the truth.
-For many of these agencies, 24/7 support, your own social worker and full training are advertised like they are unique selling points.
+For many of these agencies, competitive allowances, 24/7 support, your own social worker and full training are advertised like they are unique selling points.
 They are not.
 The bare minimum you should expect as a foster carer is the following;

 - - A competitive fostering allowance